You probably know about cdnperf.com, but don’t choose a CDN just based on that.

-- Cloudflare Enterprise on Rocket.net
+- Cloudflare Enterprise On Rocket.net

-- Cloudflare Enterprise on Cloudways
+- Cloudflare Enterprise On Cloudways

-- Cloudflare + APO
+- Cloudflare With APO

 - Cloudfront

-- BunnyCDN
+- Statically

 - KeyCDN